markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-support-request.md

 # Submit a support request

+> [!IMPORTANT]
+> You can only submit a support request if you have E3+ or F licenses.
+For more information, see [Features and capabilities](../overview/windows-autopatch-overview.md#features-and-capabilities).

 Support requests are triaged and responded to as they're received.

 **To submit a new support request:**